Karen attended school for 20 plus years.

 In November, of 2015, Karen was awarded a nomination for a Black and White Spider awarded in architectural.
 Her work was published in their 2016 journal.

-She also received three Spider Award Nominations for her work in Abstract, People and Fine Art photography.
+She also received three Spider Award Nominations for her work in Abstract photography.

 Again in 2017, she earned another spider award for her work in architecture.